According to his diary, George was at a village called Essey,

 tore the last bunch up.
 Did I tell you?

-Have a lulu from Eliz Alice Florence will write them later.
+Have a letter from Eliz Alice Florence will write them later.
 It is about

 time to close.
 How is papa these days.
 I hope this finds him all O.K.